List of Marvel Comics characters: R: Dallas Riordan

 As Vantage, Dallas once possessed superhuman levels of agility and endurance.
 While sharing consciousness with Atlas, she was charged with ionic energy and could grow to great heights, fire ionic blasts, create a protective energy field, and fly.

-Dallas Riordan in other media

-An original incarnation of the character renamed Gabby Talbott appears in the Avengers Assemble episode "The Thunderbolts", voiced by Jennifer Hale.

 Riot

 Riot is the name used by several characters in Marvel Comics.

 Riot symbiote

 The most common of the different interactions is the Riot symbiote, created by David Michelinie and Ron Lim, first appeared in Venom: Lethal Protector #4 (May 1993) and was named in Carnage, U.S.A. #2 (March 2012) after an unrelated purplish-black, four-armed action figure from the Planet of the Symbiotes storyline.
 It was created as one of five symbiote "children" forcefully spawned from the Venom symbiote along with Lasher, Agony, Phage, and Scream.
 Riot is usually depicted as a grey symbiote that primarily turns its appendages into melee weapons such as hammers and maces.